5Can’t I just rely on my credit card travel insurance?

 Limited coverage, lower limits and higher deductibles

 This is a case of “read the fine print.”
 Plans that came at no extra cost with your credit card typically don’t offer extended or full coverage.
-For instance, they may not include hospitalization, repatriation, emergency medical care, accidents, etc.,—or only as an option.
+For instance, they may not include hospitalisation, repatriation, emergency medical care, accidents, etc..
+Or, they may only offer these as an add-on option.
 Sometimes, claims due to an accident are accepted but not claims due to an illness.

-Finally, the claim process can be complicated and long, which isn’t great when you paid out of pocket and see your travel budget cut for weeks or months.
+Finally, the claim process can be complicated and long, which isn’t great when you have paid out of pocket and can see your travel budget quickly dwindling.

 Read the fine print and watch out for exclusions limiting your coverage.
 Oh, and make sure your credit card doesn’t expire during your trip because it could affect your travel insurance!

-The bottom line is, these credit card travel insurances are perfect for long weekend getaways and short trips but they aren’t designed for months-long adventures.
+These credit card travel insurances are perfect for long weekend getaways and short holidays but they aren’t designed for longer-term working holiday adventures.

 Top-up with other insurers

-If after reading the full terms and conditions you choose to go with your credit card travel insurance for the first few months of your adventure, you should still top it up with another travel insurance:
+If you are travelling to a destination where insurance is not mandatory and, after reading the full terms and conditions, you choose to go with your credit card travel insurance for the initial start of your WHV adventure, you should still top it up with another travel insurance policy:

 • To be covered for the entire duration of your stay abroad